FuexFollets/simstringlib/README.md

-# simstring (Simple String)
+# Simstringlib (Simple String)
-A library for simpler and memory-efficient C++ strings.

-TODO:
-- Debug everything
-- Write tests

-Future Features:
-- String selection operation
-- String iteration
+Simstring lib is a library for blazingly fast and feature rich strings, saving braincells needed from common stirng tasks.